I want to travel between Spain and Portugal, what are the best places to go to on a budget and the best way to travel (plane or train)?

 Valencia in Spain for a bit of the Mediteranian

-Spain also has a lot to offer over the top but you will need more time. over 10 years agoAnswered by whoissteveanyway via Travellr.com
+Spain also has a lot to offer over the top but you will need more time. almost 12 years agoAnswered by whoissteveanyway via Travellr.com

 Ryanair don't actually fly to Lisboa.
 Easyjet do though.